-To distinguish between hiring-out of labour and a construction and assembly contract is important to prevent unforeseen surprises from the tax office.
+To distinguish between hiring-out of labour and a construction and assembly contract is important to prevent unforeseen surprises from the tax office in Norway.

 In the case of hiring-out of labour, the tax treaties have special provisions allowing the working state to tax the employees’ income from the first working day.